MicrosoftEdge/DevTools/explainers/console.context()/explainer.md

    If no color is provided, we propose assigning a random color that hasn't been used yet when the new logger instance is created.
 This will ensure that all context log messages are easily distinguishable.

 #### Changes to the Console tool UI

+> [!NOTE]
+> This section is non-normative.
+>
+> Conforming user agents are not required to implement this UI.
+It is explanatory for how console contexts may be used for the purposes of surfacing information to developer tools which consume console messages.

 1. Display context badges next to messages logged from a context.